 The IELTS Preparation course has levels for Intermediate to Advanced students.

-Entry requirements: Lower IELTS - 5.0 IELTS or General English Intermediate
+Entry requirements: Level 1 - 5.0 IELTS or equivalent or Kingsway General English Intermediate

-Entry requirements: Higher IELTS - 5.5 IELTS or General English Upper Intermediate
+Entry requirements: Level 2 - 5.5 IELTS or equivalent or Kingsway General English Upper Intermediate or IELTS Level 1

 IELTS Preparation Morning session 9.00am - 3.00pm, Monday to Thursday